 (a) Educating, certifying, and investigating emergency medical service and fire service providers, instructors, and emergency medical services and fire educational institutions in the state;

-(b) Providing administrative support to the state board of emergency medical services including, but not limited to, disciplinary actions; and
+(b) Providing administrative support to the state board of emergency medical, fire, and transportation services including, but not limited to, disciplinary actions; and

 (c) Researching and recommending resolutions to assist those it certifies in providing pre-hospital and fire prevention services.

 (a) Cooperating with state, county, federal, and law enforcement agencies, other government agencies, and private organizations to gather and analyze information in order to protect against, respond to, and recover from catastrophic incidents, including but not limited to, acts of terrorism, natural disasters, and biological incidents; and

 (b) Administering and enforcing the laws pertaining to private investigators and security service providers.